DTUMLOPS/PROJECT/reports/README.md

 >
 > Answer:

-We used the compute engine to run our training for the model.
-We used instances with the following hardware: e2-medium (2 vCPU, 1 core, 4 GB memory).
-It worked, but due to the low specs of this VM we ended up training with a member's PC .We are aware that there's GPU accelerated VMs as well, but the costs were too high and threatened to spend all the credits very quickly.
+We used the Compute Engine to run our model training.
+We initially selected instances with the following hardware specifications: e2-medium (2 vCPU, 1 core, 4 GB memory).
+While this setup allowed us to perform basic training tasks, we quickly realized that the limited resources of this VM were insufficient for our more demanding training requirements.
+We decided to switch to a team member's PC for more efficient training.
+Although we were aware of the availability of GPU-accelerated VMs, the associated costs would have exhausted our credits faster than we would like them to.
+This experience highlighted the importance of selecting appropriate hardware resources for machine learning tasks and balancing cost considerations with performance needs.

 ### Question 19